Akutchi/MangaSite/README.md

 | *Reader.
 You can navigate by clicking on the left/right of the image.
 Test Image Credit : https://brookmiles.ca/* |

 # Installation
+To have a smooth installation, please clone the repository in ~/Desktop [1].

 To install all the libraries, please use the following doc in order,
 - [server_setup](./doc/server/server_setup.md)
 - [front_setup](./doc/front/front_setup.md)

 If you want to know more about the website in details, please check the [API](./doc/API/Internal_API_Documentation.md), the [Encryption scheme](./doc/server/Data_Encryption_Admin.md) or the [Database](<./doc/bdd/Mangas.svg>)

+[1] I only accounted for Linux users.

 # To Be Done